Kazhuu/movelister/README.md

     sheet is generated.
 At the moment Default input list is always taken.
 * Input sheet color column is not used.
 Use it in Details sheet on result column with conditional formatting.
-* Change version text to button which executes Python code and shows a dialog about the version information to the user.
-This because Python code is not tied to the ods file itself.
 * When multiple Overview sheets has Refresh Overview button.
 All buttons actually update Overview (Default) and not the actual Overview where the button was pressed.
 Fix for this is to have new macro which takes the active